apache/camel-website/content/blog/2022/05/camel317-whatsnew/index.md

 ### Camel Kafka

-TODO: More Kafka ???

 We did other bug fixes, and we continue to make the camel-kafka component more robust.
-1
+In particular, we fixed issues related to concurrency as well as resume API related issues.
+To simplify the code maintainance, we also simplified the way the code tracks the last processed offset.

 ### Spring Boot